 - Change their path in a journey based on their survey submission with journey filters.

 Tracking a Custom Event in Iterable through Zapier

 In addition to adding and updating Iterable contacts, Zapier can also send custom events to Iterable.
 You can use these custom events to:

 - Segment contacts based on custom event history.

 - Track campaign conversions.

-- Measure which variant in an experiment resulted in the conversion.
+- Measure which experiment variant resulted in a conversion.